ngandlau/ngandlau.github.io/content/posts/focused-without-time.md

 ---
-title: "thought: work when you feel like it"
+title: "#thought -- work when you feel like it"
 date: 2023-07-27T21:54:01+02:00
 draft: false
 ---